 1. Determine the status of your loan repayment

 Your counselor will aim to build a rapport with you, but they’ll simultaneously be looking to learn about your debt situation.
-You should expect a barrage of questions about your loans, income, employment and tax-filing status.
-This information is necessary to develop an action plan for your repayment.
+You should expect a multitude of questions about your loans, income, employment and tax-filing status.
+This information is necessary to develop an action plan for repayment.

 You might not have all this information off the top of your head, or even know how to find it.
 Although a counselor has no special, private portals to access, they know where to get your info quickly and easily.

-To start, they’ll help you use the National Student Loan Data System (NSLDS) to catch up on your federal loans, as well as checking up on your private loans via your credit report.
+To start, they’ll help you use the Federal Student Aid website to catch up on your federal loans, as well as checking up on your private loans via your credit report.

 - Loan status: Grace period, active repayment, delinquency or in default